makeusabrew/jaoss/README.md

 How do I use it?
 ---------------

+Documentation is slowly but surely coming together on the [jaoss.org website](http://jaoss.org).
-Short of some proper documentation (one day, I promise...) your best bet is to probably check out the [jaoss web template](https://github.com/makeusabrew/jaoss-web-template) which is a bare bones full project skeleton using the jaoss library.
+Your best bet for now is to check out the [tutorial](http://jaoss.org/docs/tutorial) and the various open source websites linked from there which use the jaoss framework.

 Requirements
 ------------